tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 There are plans to expand on these basic examples once the B2B, D2C and Order Management collections are rolling.

-## Example inventory upload files are provided in the respository for:
+## Example inventory upload files

-*Note*: When uploading inventory level files the format should contain 1 item per line.
-Consult the documentation for details.
+*Note*: When uploading inventory level files, the format should contain 1 item per line.
+Consult the official documentation for details.

  1. Single Capricorn Coffee item
  2. Multiple Capricorn Coffee items